zhwxp/spring-boot-amqp-consumer-sample/README.md

-# Spring Boot AMQP Producer Sample
+# Spring Boot AMQP Consumer Sample

 This sample project is to show how to receive message via Spring Boot AMQP.